JaimePolidura/MemDB/core/README.md

 ### Configuration
 Configuration keys are stored in environtment variables:
-- MEMDB_CORE_AUTH_NODE_KEY.
+- AUTH_NODE_KEY.
 Used by nodes to authenticate to each other.
 Example: sync their oplog, replicate etc. Default: 123
-- MEMDB_CORE_AUTH_MAINTENANCE_KEY.
+- MAINTENANCE_KEY.
 Used to authenticate the cluster manager.
 Example: health checks.
 Default: 456
-- MEMDB_CORE_AUTH_API_KEY.
+- AUTH_API_KEY.
 Used by external users to authenticate, this will be used on your app to connect to the database.
 Default: 789
 - MEMDB_CORE_SERVER_MIN_THREADS.
 Min nº of allocated threads that will handle request.
 Default: 20
-- MEMDB_CORE_SERVER_THREADS.
+- SERVER_THREADS.
 Max nº of allocated threads that will handle request.
 Default: 100
-- MEMDB_CORE_PORT.
+- SERVER_PORT.
 Default: 10000
-- MEMDB_CORE_NUMBER_BUCKETS.
+- NUMBER_BUCKETS.
 Internal hashmap number of buckets, each bucket will contain a shared exclusiveLock and AVL Tree.
 Default: 64
 - MEMDB_CORE_PERSISTANCE_WRITE_EVERY.
 Threshold of the wrrites operation log buffer used for persistence.
 Default: 50
-- MEMDB_CORE_USE_REPLICATION.
+- USE_REPLICATION.
 Default: false.
-- MEMDB_CORE_ETCD_ADDRESSES.
+- ETCD_ADDRESSES.
 Etcd addresses.
 Default: 127.0.0.1:2379.
 Exmaple <address1>,<address2> etc.
-- MEMDB_CORE_CLUSTER_MANAGER_ADDRESS.
+- CLUSTER_MANAGER_ADDRESS.
 Default: 127.0.0.1:8080
-- MEMDB_CORE_NODE_ID.
+- NODE_ID.
 The actual node id for the node itself.
 Default: 1.
-- MEMDB_CORE_SHOW_DEBUG_LOG.
+- SHOW_DEBUG_LOG.
 Default false

 ### Operations
 ## Available operators